Joyce Kilmer's "Trees"---

 Who are your favorite writers?Which writers, living or not, either inspire you or excite you.
 Who writes the books that you just can't get enough of?
 What genre do they represent?

 What's your favorite Christmas song?When my son was an infant I rocked him to sleep every night, singing him three songs.
 Come Christmas, I'd switch them up.
-"Away In A Manger", "Silent Night", and a...
+"Away In A Manger", "Silent Night", and a random song of choice (but never "Grandma Got Run Over by a...